ErfanRasti/arch-setup/README.md

 You need install adaptive-tab-bar-colour plugin first for `adaptive` mode: https://addons.mozilla.org/firefox/addon/adaptive-tab-bar-colour/

+**Note:** If you faced a misplaced searchbar on firefox, close firefox and reexecute the `./tweaks.sh` command.

 If you don't get themes on flatpak applications, run this:

 ```bash